RevenueMonster/revenuemonster.github.io/index.md

 - **Submit your code via Github repository link to [hr@revenuemonster.my](mailto:hr@revenuemonster.my) with your name and contact information (So I know who you are.)**

 - **Take your time, it's not a race.
-Just don't make us wait too long :) Typcially candidates return their task within a week.**
+Just don't make us wait too long :) Typically candidates return their task within a week.**

 ### Bonus points for the task: